Partners in Comms

 Working Together

-A Q&A with Superintendent Dr. Pete Hannigan and Communications Specialist Samantha Cook.
+Superintendent Dr. Pete Hannigan and Comms Specialist Samantha Cook share strategies for working collaboratively.

 Dr. Martha Salazar-Zamora: The Enterprise Super